maoberlehner/markus-oberlehner-net/content/blog/context-aware-props-in-vuejs-components.md

 }
 ```

-The `contextAwareComponentFactory()` above takes a component, the ID of a context, and a list of properties that we want to prefill according to the component's context.
+The `contextAwareComponentFactory()` above takes a component, and checks its `props` option for props with a `context` property.
 It returns a new component, which renders the given component with pre-set values for the given context-aware props.

 ```html
 <!-- src/components/BaseButton.vue -->